Thank you for the Disclaimer.

 Great, they were going to be waiting all day.
 Before he could complain about it, Ryan immediately noticed, of all people, Agnès walking over to him, carrying his sword in her hands.

 Agnès quickly handed him the sword.
 "Here, take it back now."

 Both Louise and Guiche were surprised.
 Ryan reached out and grasped the sword by the hilt, raising an eyebrow as he studied her expression.
 She looked a bit weary, as if she'd just awoken or had been out all night.
 He then grinned.

-Agnès just shook her head.
+A blush formed on Agnès cheeks as she just shook her head.
 "Keep it sheathed, and there won't be any trouble."

 "Good advice I live by every day," Ryan replied.
 "Thank you."

 "Good to have you back, old timer."

 Agnès just let out a hum, and left to rejoin the Princess's guard detail.
 She was more than ready to wash her hands of last night and pretend it never happened.